Create and publish a data product using the Snowplow CLI MCP tool

 Please call get_context before we start working.

-The assistant will retrieve the built-in schema and rules that define how Snowplow components should be structured.
-This provides the structural templates and requirements for your tracking implementation.
+The assistant will retrieve the built-in schemas and rules that define how Snowplow components should be structured.

 Create a data structure for tracking when users view a product page.